fgRuslan/easyAnim/README.md

 <script src="jQuery.js"></script>
 <script src="jQueryUI.js"></script>
 ```
-When  you  finished  the  initialization  you   can  use  the  library.
+When  you  finished  this  step  you   can  use  the  library.

 #Examples